 A few days ago I read the article Law Allowing Autism to be Listed on IDs Moves Through Legislature.
+The original story being referenced is from NBC News (story24473883 ©2013 Law Allowing Autism to Be Listed On IDs Moves Through Legislature may be available in archives).

 There are good reasons why many autistic people do not want to be publically identified, such as having it stated on an ID card/driver’s license, as having an autism spectrum disorder.
 Even though autism awareness campaigns of recent years have produced a society that is now pretty much aware of autism that awareness often includes misconceptions and stereotypes of what an autistic person is actually like in everyday life.